heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-02-simpler-msi-setup-with-wix-toolset.md

 ---
 layout: post
-title: Step-by-step to create a simpler MSI setup with WiX Toolset
+title: Creating a simpler MSI setup with WiX Toolset (step-by-step)
 description: This is a step-by-step walkthrough on how to write XML script to create a simpler MSI setup with WiX Toolset.
 keywords: wix toolset, windows installer, windows installer xml, simpler msi setup
 tags: [WiX Toolset, Windows Installer, Programming]